Vaelatern/dxpb/CONTRIBUTING.md

 The second paragraph in a commit should start "Solution: " and that's where you have a written description of how you solve the problem.

+If there is a discussion regarding a feature, consider duplicating the discussion in the commit message, at least as a summary, to provide more insight into why or how a feature came to be.

 For more information on this idea, please see https://www.youtube.com/watch?v=xFVDNTXIC_Y